ryanrolds/blog/content/posts/this_blog_part_1.md

 This post goes over the architecture of the code used to serve this blog.
 The goal is to show just how much can be done with a little Go code, Markdown, and AWS.
 The post will show a basic HTTP service using Go's [`net/http`](https://golang.org/pkg/net/http/) package.
 How to use [Mux](https://github.com/gorilla/mux) to create endpoints for serving the home page, posts, and assets.
 Lastly, we will talk about using [Docker images](https://docs.docker.com/engine/reference/commandline/images/) and [AWS ECS](https://aws.amazon.com/ecs/) to make deployments a breeze.

 > You don't need to know [Go](https://golang.org/) to understand this post.
-However, if you want change that the best place to start is the [Go Tour](https://tour.golang.org).
-Once you're done with the tour, that look at this project's `main.go` file and follow the code.
+If you want to learn Go the best place to start is the [Go Tour](https://tour.golang.org).
+Once you're done with the tour, look at this project's `main.go` file and follow the code.

 ## Project structure